ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

    2. If you are American, ignore the clearly-incorrect spelling of “customization.” ;)
    3. In the GENERAL tab,:
       1. Select a hostname that will easily distinguish between the two Pi’s in the system, such as rsp01, rsp02, etc.
-      2. Add a \<PiTracUser\> username that will be used to compile and run PiTrac, and that can log into your NAS, if you’re using a server (recommended).
+      2. Add a \<PiTracUsername\> username that will be used to compile and run PiTrac, and that can log into your NAS, if you’re using a server (recommended).
 E.g., “pitrac” as a user (or just use “pi”)
          1. This will be the username and password necessary to log into the system for the first time, so double-check you’ve verified both.
-         2. Use the actual user name whenever you see \<PiTracUser\> below
+         2. Use the actual user name whenever you see \<PiTracUsername\> below
       3. Make sure the wireless LAN credentials are setup in case you can’t connect a hard line
    4. In the SERVICES tab,
       1. Enable SSH and use password authentication